hot spots and dogs

 The best medicine

 Usually, topical treatments are all that is needed to treat hot spots, but severe spots may require oral antibiotics or steroids in addition to topical treatment.
-Unfortunately, your dog will likely also be sent home with the dreaded “e-collar” or “cone” to prevent further trauma (something Petplan pet insurance Dog-in-Chief, Wellington, a chronic allergy sufferer, is very familiar with).
+Unfortunately, your dog will likely also be sent home with the dreaded “e-collar” or “cone” to prevent further trauma.
 Don’t worry, though--hot spots don’t resolve as quickly as they show up, but they do resolve relatively quickly, so your pet won’t be wearing the cone of shame too long.